tzdanows/img-grid/readme.md

 ├── gallery1 # name should correspond to tag
 ├── gallery2 # name should correspond to tag
 ├── gallery...etc...
-└── inspo
+└── list of links
 ```

-Powered by Cloudinary's image repository and deno's task runner to set-up the
+Powered by Cloudinary's image repository and deno's task runner to set-up the site.
-site.

 ![Gallery layout example](./static/landscape_sample.png)

 ## Setup Guide (via deno task)

-deno task enables you to run scripts to modify code instead of manually editing
-files. also once you've set up your site layout, you can simply add images via
-the online cloudinary dashboard for code-free portfolio management.
+deno task enables you to run scripts to modify code instead of manually editing files. also once you've set up your site layout, you can simply add images via the online cloudinary dashboard for code-free management.

 ### 1. Install Deno